But you’ll only reap the benefits if your marketing videos are at least decently produced.

 Watch this one more than once, because it’s hilarious.
 But once you stop spitting coffee, notice how the dialogue is broken up into 10-15 second chunks, which are separated by funny visuals.
 Distinct, memorable blocks of information.

 And just for giggles, here’s a bonus videos to get your inspired.

-To help you create your own explainer or presentation video, Biteable offer video templates you can edit yourself.
+To help you create your own explainer or presentation video, Biteable offers video templates you can edit yourself.
 Here are a few presentation and explainer video script templates to get you started:

-Persuasive videos: Promotional and commercial video scripts (with templates)
+Persuasive videos: Promotional and commercial video scripts (+ templates)